sampsyo/cs6120/content/blog/2023-11-28-mlir/index.md

 >At the same time, the LLVM community frequently struggled with questions about how to best represent parallel constructs, how to share implementation of common front-end lowering infrastructure (e.g. for C calling conventions, or cross-language features like OpenMP) with no satisfactory solutions being available.

-Essentially, the authors were already wrestling with the problem of creating a better compiler infrastructure for machine learning applications when they noticed the fragmentation of high-level IRs.
+Essentially, the authors were already wrestling with the problem of figuring out how to create a better compiler infrastructure for machine learning applications when they noticed the fragmentation of high-level IRs.
 According to the authors, their options were to either develop _N_ improved compiler instances for each source language using a custom, high-level IR or they could develop a new, more general solution.
 Unsurprisingly, the authors chose the latter.

-# TODO: Let's keep each of the below sections brief since according to the blog post guidelines, the summary portion should only be about 25 % of the content and the rest should be our commentary

 # MLIR Design Principles

-A few important design principles of MLIR that were highlighted in the discussion were the following:
+MLIR was constructed based on a set of core design principles.
+A few key design principles that were highlighted in the discussion were the following:

 ### Customizability

-MLIR has minimal number of built-in features, with things primarily being customizable.
-Given the goal of creating a generalized IR infrastructure to support high level features of any given domain, this makes sense.
-MLIR strives to only have a few abstractions which are flexible enough to be reused and express everything that we need.
-By doing this, we can express a diverse set of abstractions that encompass everything useful in a given domain language, all without hard-coding any of them.
+To allow compiler engineers to design a wide range of IRs, MLIR needed to be sufficiently customizable.
+Therefore, MLIR has very little built-in.
+The idea is that the built-in features are extremely flexible, providing users with a high degree of expressivity in the IRs they build.
+In theory, customizability promotes code reuse and allows MLIR users to work with "dialects" that maintain the high-level semantics which make source-level optimizations easier to implement.

-### Nested regions
+### Nested Regions

-Another interesting principle that led to discussion was the shift towards a nested IR over the traditional flat IR implementation.
-The nested region described in the paper refers to the idea that instead of simply having a sequence of instructions in a flat CFG, we can take a nested approach by having sub-graphs attached to any instruction, allowing for the ability to easily express high level control flow.
+A key approach the authors take to promoting the flexibility of MLIR is the _nested regions_ feature.
+The authors state:

+>While many existing IRs use a [flat]([url](https://www.cs.cornell.edu/~asampson/blog/flattening.html)), linearized CFG, representing higher level abstractions push introducing _nested regions_ as a first-class concept in the IR.
+This goes beyond the traditional region formation to lift higher level abstractions (e.g., loop trees), speeding up the compilation process or extracting instruction, or SIMD parallelism.
+To support heterogeneous compilation, the system has to support the expression of structured control flow, concurrency constructs, closures in source languages, and many other purposes.
+One specific challenge is to make CFG-based analyses and transformations compose over nested regions.

+In short, MLIR's focus on nested regions allows for the representation of higher-level abstractions, such as loop trees, in a structured manner.
+The challenge lies in ensuring that CFG-based analyses and transformations can effectively compose over these nested regions, especially to support heterogeneous compilation for various purposes like structured control flow, concurrency constructs, and closures in source languages.

 ### Progressive Lowering

-In our discussion, a lot of people brought up some interesting points regarding the lowering approach in MLIR and its advantages over a traditional sequential lowering implementation.
-It was a consensus that the key here is the fact that MLIR maintains high level semantics.
-By having lowering take place at multiple abstraction levels allows us to unlock optimizations that would not have been possible with a fixed sequence of passes.
+MLIR emphasizes flexibility as one of its core design principles, enabling compiler engineers to create multiple high-level IRs in front of lower-level IRs like LLVM IR.
+The approach to supporting an arbitrary number of IRs is through a concept called "progressive lowering."
+In the compilation pipeline, each higher-level IR, or dialect, undergoes a gradual lowering process to the next level, simplifying the task of writing passes.
+Of note, many existing compilers supported progressive lowering across a _fixed_ number of IRs at the time of MLIR's development.
+Part of what sets MLIR apart from previous compilers is its ability to support progressive lowering across an arbitrary number of IRs.

 # MLIR Infrastructure

-A common question after discussing the goals of MLIR is walking through how the actual implementation of MLIR actually accomplishes these goals.
+How does the implementation of MLIR achieve its design principles?

-First, let's take a look at the difference between the overal structure of LLVM and MLIR and how the subtle changes allow for more flexibility and customization.
+First, let's take a look at the difference between the overall structure of LLVM and MLIR and how subtle changes allow for more flexibility and customization.

 ### LLVM IR vs MLIR Structure